It Is Always Advisable To Fight DUICharges In Marin County

 If you fail to pay, they turn it over to the state and it becomes a tax issue and a wage garnish issue, and so you really want to be on that.
 When you sign up for a payment plan, make sure that whatever you sign up for is something you can afford to pay.

-Aaron: Yeah.
-There are all sorts of different small fees.
+There are all sorts of different small fees associated with a DUI conviction.
 The fine is approximately $390.
 Then they have penalties and assessments which go to all these different government codes and that’s what gets it so expensive.
 There’s a victim’s indemnity fund which used to be $100 fine.
 Now, it’s $140.

 That’s required on all misdemeanor convictions.
 In some counties, there’s a $50 fee, there’s a $4 what we call a helicopter fee.
 There’s a collection fee of $30 or $35 to set up a payment plan.